Salesforce is #1 in Top 10 Online CRM software

 2014.
 Salesforce ExactTarget Marketing Cloud allows to build custom apps

-Journey Builder for Apps - the new tool in ExactTarget Marketing Cloud is available today for customers.
-It helps users deliver personalized customer journeys directly from mobile apps.
-It also allows customers to use the Salesforce CRM platform to connect the customer journey across sales, service, marketing and communities.
-With this new tool you can build journeys fast with Journey Templates, connect apps to any customer interaction, connect locations and products to the journey, build, scale and deploy engaging, transformational apps.
-Pricing for Journey Builder for Apps starts at $12,500 per year for a subscription license.
+Journey Builder for Apps, the latest addition to ExactTarget Marketing Cloud, is now accessible to customers, featuring a range of valuable functionalities.
+This tool empowers users to create personalized customer journeys directly from mobile apps.
+Additionally, it enables customers to leverage the Salesforce CRM platform, facilitating the connection of customer journeys across sales, service, marketing, and communities.
+With Journey Builder for Apps, you can rapidly construct journeys using Journey Templates, seamlessly integrate apps into various customer interactions, incorporate locations and products into the journey, and effortlessly develop, expand, and deploy captivating and transformative apps.
+For those interested, the pricing for Journey Builder for Apps commences at $12,500 per year for a subscription license.

 2014.
 Desk.com embeds video in customer support

-Salesforce's Desk.com platform is taking a visual approach by introducing video support.
-The customer relationship management (CRM) company has unveiled the Salesforce Desk.com Support Center, which now incorporates video customer support.
-This means that companies can offer informative video content directly within their support center and gain valuable analytics to optimize customer interaction with the provided information.
-The next-generation video support is a built-in feature and does not incur any additional charges for Desk.com subscribers.
-Pricing for Desk.com starts at $30 per month, per agent.
+Salesforce's Desk.com platform is embracing a visual strategy by introducing video support as part of its offerings.
+The CRM company has introduced the Salesforce Desk.com Support Center, which now includes the capability to provide video customer support.
+This exciting development allows companies to offer informative video content directly within their support center, enhancing the customer experience.
+Moreover, valuable analytics are provided to optimize customer interactions with the shared information.
+The next-generation video support is seamlessly integrated into the platform without any additional charges for Desk.com subscribers.
+Desk.com pricing begins at $30 per month, per agent, making it an accessible solution for businesses of various sizes.

 2014.
 Desk.com adds mobile app, intelligent agent console